gabrielfu/solidity-math/README.md

 # solidity-math

-Performs Solidity maths in Javascript with fully compatible types and behaviours.
+This package extends [bn.js](https://github.com/indutny/bn.js/) to implement Solidity integer types and operations.
+It is useful for replicating public Solidity contract interactions, particularly when developing autonomous agents and DeFi programs.

 ## Features
 - ✅ Compatible with Solidity 0.8.17